AmProsius/gothic-1-community-patch/README.md

 ### Goal
 This patch's goal is to fix the remaining bugs of a game that is nearly 20 years old.
 It is not the intention of the patch to make gameplay changes or introduce new features (e.g. cut content).
 ### Compatibility
-The patch should be compatible with the follwing software:
+The patch should be compatible with the following software:
-* Untion
+* Union
 * D3D11 Renderer
 * Spine